 The usual way of explaining hip joint anatomy is to focus on muscles according to region and/or function.
 I thought it would be helpful in this article to offer a slightly different point of view of the muscles of the hip.

-With hip joint anatomy it may be helpful to compare the hip to a bicycle wheel with the understanding that the muscles of the hip work on the hip joint from different angles to stabilize the hip in much the same way that the spokes of a bicycle wheel stabilize the hub relative to the rim.
+With hip joint anatomy it may be helpful to compare the hip to a bicycle wheel with the understanding that the muscles of the hip work on the hip joint from different angles to both centralize (or centrate) the hip and stabilize it.
+The spokes of a bicycle wheel center the hub relative to the rim and help to keep this relationship stable, even during the stresses of being ridden.

-With balanced tension among the hip muscles the ball of the hip joint is centered in the socket and the hip joint is help stable.
-Changes in tension can cause the thigh to move relative to the pelvis or vice versa.
+With balanced tension among the hip muscles the ball of the thigh is centered in the socket of the hip bone and the hip joint is kept stable.
+During changes in orientation of the pelvis relative to the leg or the leg relative to the pelvis, or changes to whether the leg is acting as a foundation or not, the muscles of the hip maintain this balanced tension.

 Because the hip joint supports the weight of the upper body when standing, the muscles of the hip also work against the weight of the body.
 In particular when standing upright with the ribcage stacked over the pelvis, the tendency may be for the weight of the body to press down on the rear of the pelvis causing it to want to tilt backwards.